 First, the net fiscal impact of the development pattern envisioned in each Place Type was estimated.
-The analysis helped identify which Place Types were beneficial to the City's fiscal health and which locations within the City's extraterritorial jurisdiction (ETJ) are more costly to serve.
-The analysis illustrates the importance of a balanced land use plan that accommodates real estate market demands, but within land use patterns that are more cost effective to serve.
-The fiscal impact findings for each Place Type are provided in the Appendix for 2023.
+The analysis helped identify which Place Types were beneficial to the City's fiscal health and the locations within the City's extra-territorial jurisdiction (ETJ) that are more costly to serve.
+The analysis results illustrate the importance of a balanced land use plan that accommodates real estate market demands, but within land use patterns that are more cost effective to serve for the City.
+The fiscal impact findings for each Place Type are provided in Chapter 3.

-The fiscal impact analysis found that the Preferred Growth Scenario produces a net positive annual impact on the City's General Fund (\$3.9 million annually, which is 3.9% of estimated total new annual expenditures).
-The Preferred Growth Scenario provides for a greater diversity of housing and potential for higher density/intensity employment uses.
-This growth pattern produces a more cost-effective built environment for the City to serve.
+Second, the net fiscal impact of the Preferred Growth Scenario was compared to the Existing Trends scenario that illustrated the continuation of recent development patterns.
+The fiscal impact analysis of the scenarios found that the Preferred Growth Scenario produces a net positive annual impact on the City's General Fund (\$3.9 million annually, which is 3.9% of estimated total new annual expenditures).
+The Preferred Growth Scenario also produced a greater net positive fiscal benefit to the City than the Existing Trends scenario.
+The Preferred Growth Scenario provides for a greater diversity of housing and lower potential for low density/intensity employment uses.
+This growth pattern produces a more cost- effective built environment for the City to serve.

-Lastly, the fiscal impact analysis identified major findings related to the location of growth that impact land use and future annexation decisions.
+Lastly, the fiscal impact analysis identified a few major findings related to the location of growth that impact land use and future annexation decisions.

-- The location of growth significantly impacts the effectiveness and cost of fire service.
-Fire service effectiveness is driven by response time to calls for service and the utilization of firefighter units and apparatus.
+- The City of San Marcos' ETJ is within four different counties (Caldwell, Comal, Guadalupe, and Hays).
+Most of San Marcos and its future growth potential is within Hays County, which is more convenient for service provision since San Marcos is the Hays County seat.
+Growth in the other three counties produces greater service costs (especially for police service). - The location of growth significantly impacts the effectiveness and cost of fire service.
+Fire service effectiveness is driven by a few key factors including response time to calls for service and the utilization of firefighter units and apparatus.
 Development that is far from existing fire stations (i.e., with a response time greater than four to six minutes) impacts response times and utilization of units.
-New development outside existing fire station service areas has a much greater cost to serve as it will generate the need for new stations and firefighter staffing. - The location of growth also impacts police response as new developments are farther from the core of the city.
-Response times will be longer, and this generates the need for more districts and more officers.
-In addition, the City of San Marcos' ETJ is within four different counties (Caldwell, Comal, Guadalupe, and Hays).
-Growth that occurs in Caldwell, Comal, and Guadalupe counties within the San Marcos ETJ produces greater service costs than Hays County.
-This includes farther distances that may need to be traveled to coordinate or process incidents. - Potential growth areas for the City of San Marcos, in some cases, are outside of existing water and sewer service areas for the City's water and wastewater utilities.
+New development outside existing fire station service areas has a much greater cost to serve as it will generate the need for new stations and firefighter staffing. - Potential growth areas for the City of San Marcos, in some cases, are outside of existing water and sewer service areas for the City's water and wastewater utilities.
 New development in areas outside of existing utility service areas will generate requests for service even if the new development is not annexed into the San Marcos.
-If the City chooses to not expand its service boundaries to serve new development, it can create the potential for encroachment of neighboring districts or new, small-scale water and sewer districts to be formed.
+If the City chooses to not expand its service boundaries to serve new development, it can create the potential for encroachment of neighboring districts or new. small-scale water and sewer districts to be formed.
 Encroachment from other districts can limit the City's influence on the direction and pattern of development.
 Small-scale districts, especially sewer districts, can create the risk for future failure of the small sewer system or inadequate standards that may impact the long-term quality of life for San Marcos residents.
-The expansion of the City's utility systems should follow the direction and pattern of growth prescribed in this Comprehensive Plan
+The expansion of the City's utility systems should follow the direction and pattern of growth prescribed in this Comprehensive Plan.